videojs/video-js-swf/README.md

     ./build.sh
     ```

 7. Start running the simple HTTP server from the command-line in the video-js-swf root directory.
+It will run as a background process and can be stopped later by using "stop" instead of "start".

     ```bash
-    nserver
+    forever start http/server.js
     ```

 8. Open your browser at [http://localhost:8000/bin-debug/index.html](http://localhost:8000/bin-debug/index.html) to see a video play.
 You can keep using build.sh to rebuild the Flash code.